There are a lot of places to live in the United States, and these places go by many different names.

 Therefore, larger corporations and entities prefer to establish themselves in cities.

-Cities also have a development plan that often leads to growth and often merging with nearby municipalities.
+Cities also have a development plan that often leads to growth and often merges with nearby municipalities.

 Towns, on the other hand, have smaller economies with smaller enterprises.